 Explore Socially Responsible Investing resources on the UUA website

 - "Escalating Inequality" is the 2014-2018 Congregational Study/Action Issue (CSAI) of the Unitarian Universalist Association (UUA) of Congregations.
-Find out more about the issue and download the extensive study guide for resources and suggestions.
+Download the extensive Escalating Inequality Study guide (PDF, 19 pages) for resources and suggestions.

 - Online, find resources, stories, and links for economic justice initiatives of the Unitarian Universalist Association